k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

     Enter the SQL statement manually or hover over and then click the SQL icon to open the Query Builder.
     <br/><b>Note</b>: If the database is not Fabric, the Interface Name must be defined as described in the <a href="/articles/15_web_services_and_graphit/17_Graphit/04_graphit_node_properties.md">Node Properties</a> section. <br/>
 <ul>
-<li>If the <a href="/articles/11_query_builder/01_query_builder_overview.md">Query Builder</a> is selected, the Query Builder pop-up opens; when it closes, the built query is copied into the Graphit node content.
+<li>If the <a href="/articles/11_query_builder/01_query_builder_overview.md">Query Builder</a> is selected, the Query Builder pop-up window opens; when it closes, the built query is copied into the Graphit node content.
 </li>
 <li>Fields can be automatically expanded into nested nodes.
-When closing the Query Builder pop-up, you are asked about this expansion.
+When closing the Query Builder pop-up window, you are asked about this expansion.
 Expanding fields can be useful in case where further manipulation is needed on the result fields, or when the fields should be used on subsequent nodes.
 </li>
 </ul>
 The SQL type also enables looping results and executing nested codes on each returned row.<br/>